The Garmin Vivofit Fitness Band is a fitness tracker that will enable you to monitor your physical activity, as well as your sleep quality.

 Garmin Vivofit Fitness Band Overview

-Stats displayed include time, date, the number of steps taken over a 24 hour period, the number of steps remaining to reach your day’s target, total distance covered (in miles) and calories burned.
-By repeatedly pressing the button, you can scroll through all of these.
+Stats displayed include time, date, the number of steps taken over 24 hours, the number of steps remaining to reach your day’s target, total distance covered (in miles), and calories burned.
+By repeatedly pressing a button, you can scroll through all of these.

-Pressing on the button and holding it, changes the tracking to sleep, sync or pairing mode, with the latter enabling you to attach any ANT+ Heart Rate Monitor Chest Strap (available separately) to measure your heart rate and monitor your heart rate training zones.
+Pressing the button and holding it changes the tracking to sleep, sync, or pairing modes.
+In pairing mode, you can attach any ANT+ Heart Rate Monitor Chest Strap (available separately) to measure your heart rate and monitor your heart rate training zones.

-You can personalize your goals on the Vivofit, or start with the goal it sets for you.
-Starting at 5,000 steps a day, if you meet this target, your goal for the following day will increase.
+You can personalize your goals on the Vivofit or start with the one it sets for you.
+Starting at 5,000 steps a day, your goal for the following day will increase if you meet this target.
 If you don’t meet the target, it will decrease.
-For some people the increase and/or decrease could be 250 steps, for others 350 steps, depending upon their previous day’s activity level.
-The increases are capped at 4%, and the decreases at 5%.

 A red bar will appear on the display when the person wearing the band is inactive for an hour.
 An extra bar appears every fifteen minutes.
 The bar/bars will disappear after a couple of minutes of activity.